Futures rise as focus turns to Fed's inflation stance

-Any shift in the Fed's dovish rhetoric could upend equity markets.
-The benchmark has climbed 13% this year while the Dow (.DJI) and the Nasdaq (.IXIC) have risen 12.6% and 9.2%, respectively.
+Any shift in the Fed’s dovish rhetoric could upend equity markets.
+The benchmark has climbed 13% this year while the Dow and the Nasdaq have risen 12.6% and 9.2%, respectively.

 At 6:24 a.m.
 ET, Dow e-minis were up 13 points, or 0.04%, S&P 500 e-minis were up 3 points, or 0.07%, and Nasdaq 100 e-minis were up 34 points, or 0.24%.

-Oil firms Chevron (CVX.N), Marathon Oil Corp (MRO.N), Schlumberger (SLB.N), Occidental Petroleum (OXY.N) and Marathon Petroleum Corp (MPC.N) rose between 0.2% and 1.3% as crude prices hit their highest levels in more than two years.
+Oil firms Chevron, Marathon Oil Corp, Schlumberger, Occidental Petroleum and Marathon Petroleum Corp rose between 0.2% and 1.3% as crude prices hit their highest levels in more than two years.
+[O/R]

-United Airlines Holdings (UAL.O) and American Airlines Group (AAL.O) rose 0.7% each after Citigroup raised its price target on the stocks.
+United Airlines Holdings and American Airlines Group rose 0.7% each after Citigroup raised its price target on the stocks.

+Reporting by Medha Singh and Devik Jain in Bengaluru; Editing by Maju Samuel

 Our Standards: The Thomson Reuters Trust Principles.